econ-seunghee/econ-seunghee.github.io/_pages/about.md

    ㅤ

-<b> Associate Fellow
+<b> Associate Fellow,

 Department of Public Finance and Social Policies

-& Office of Macroeconomic Analysis and Forecasting
+& Office of Macroeconomic Analysis and Forecasting,

 Korea Development Institute (KDI)